-- Name of firm: Address - Local: Headquarters: Telephone - Local: Headquarters: - 2.
-Primary Representative (provide an attachment if more space is required)

-Name: Title: Telephone: Email Address: Address:
+Name of firm:

+Headquarters: Telephone - Local: Headquarters: Primary Representative (provide an attachment if more space is required) Name: Title: Telephone: Email Address: Address: Additional Staff Name: Title: Telephone: E-mail Address: Address: Name: Title: Telephone: E-mail Address: Address: Provide background information concerning the account representatives listed in above.
-Additional Staff

-Name: Title: Telephone: E-mail Address: Address:

-Name:

-Title:

-Telephone:

-E-mail Address:

-Address:

-Provide background information concerning the account representatives listed in above.
 Please include information on the individual's employment history as it relates to the securities industry, official licenses and certificates, the history and details of any disciplinary actions or complaints and the disposition of each as well as the history of any arbitration or litigation, the nature of the case and status or disposition.

 3. Has/have the representative(s) listed in No. 2 been authorized by the firm to be the account representative(s) for the City of Irvine?

-Yes No

-If Yes, by whom?
+Yes No If Yes, by whom?
 4. Has/have the representative(s) listed in No. 2 obtained all required licenses to operate as a broker/dealer in the State of California?

-Yes No

-- 5. Please list the name, and title of the immediate supervisor of the account representative(s) named in your response to No. 2 above. - 1.
-2. - 6.
-Briefly describe any formal program of supervision of the account representative(s) named in No. 2 if your firm has established such a program.

-7. Is the firm a:

-Primary Dealer Regional Dealer Brokerage Firm

-- 8. Has the firm consistently complied with the Federal Reserve Bank's capital adequacy guidelines?
-Include certified documentation of your current capital adequacy as measured by Federal Reserve standards. - 9.
-Please provide the firm's and primary representative's experience in covering fixed income institutional accounts, in particular public entities.
-Please indicate the percentage of the firm's accounts that are comprised of public entities.
+Yes No 5.
+Please list the name, and title of the immediate supervisor of the account representative(s) named in your response to No. 2 above.
+1. 2.
+6. Briefly describe any formal program of supervision of the account representative(s) named in No. 2 if your firm has established such a program.
+7. Is the firm a: Primary Dealer Regional Dealer Brokerage Firm 8.
+Has the firm consistently complied with the Federal Reserve Bank's capital adequacy guidelines?
+Please include certified documentation of your current capital adequacy as measured by Federal Reserve standards.
+9. Please provide the following: The firm's and primary representative's experience in covering fixed income institutional accounts, in particular public entities.

+The percentage of the firm's accounts that are comprised of public entities.

+The number of institutional accounts, specifically public entities (non-pension fund), for which you provide coverage, as of October 31, 201X.

-10. Please provide the following information regarding at least four comparable clients with whom any of the representatives listed in No. 2 have an established relationship.
+10. Please provide the following information regarding at least four comparable clients with whom any of the representatives listed in No. 2 have an established relationship.Client Name: Contact Person: